peerkar/liferay-gsearch/README.md

 ## Step 2 - Installing the Custom Elasticsearch Adapter

-This is not mandatory but if you want to use the custom search adapter and take all the advantages of it (search field configuration), especially affecting relevancy, you have to uninstall the standard search adapter.
+This is not mandatory but if you want to use the custom search adapter and take all the advantages of it, especially affecting relevancy and keywords suggester, you have to uninstall the standard search adapter and use this one.
 Please note that by default the standard search adapter reinstalls every time, you reboot the portal.
-It's not fatal if both adapters start simultaneously but search won't work.
+It's not fatal if both adapters start simultaneously but search just won't work.

 You can uninstall the Elasticsearch adapter from control panel apps management or, preferably, from Gogo shell: